North Dakota - update through January 2018

-This interactive presentation contains the latest oil & gas production data from all 12224 horizontal wells in North Dakota since 2005, through January 2017.
+This interactive presentation contains the latest oil & gas production data from all 13,185 horizontal wells in North Dakota that started production since 2005, through January 2018.

 - DMR of North Dakota.
 These presentations only show the production from horizontal wells; a small amount (about 30 kbo/d) is produced from conventional vertical wells.

 - You can click through the blocks on the top to see the slides.

 - Each slide has filters that can be set, e.g. to select individual or groups of operators.
 You can first click “all” to deselect all items.
 You have to click the “apply” button at the bottom to enforce the changes.
 After that, click anywhere on the presentation.

 - Tooltips are shown by just hovering the mouse over parts of the presentation.

 - You can move the map around, and zoom in/out.

 - By clicking on the legend you can highlight selected items.